tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

 Arguments                             Description
 ====================================  ============================================================
---h, --help                           show this help message and exit --batch BATCH                         path to file with list of hosts to install to -p PASSWORD, --password PASSWORD      administration password -i, --ignore                          no halt on errors PACKAGE				      package name for update
+--h, --help                           show this help message and exit -p PASSWORD, --password PASSWORD      administration password -i, --ignore                          no halt on errors PACKAGE				      package name for update